Bangladesh UN Peacekeeping Force: Ongoing peacekeeping missions participated by Bangladesh

 Presently from Bangladesh Army, Navy and Air Force are deployed in 11 ongoing UNPKOs in 5 countries where in UN peacekeepers total 6089.
-Within that more than 4900 personnel from Bangladesh Army are now deployed in various contingents or as Staff Officers/Military Observers in 13 peacekeeping missions.
+Within that more than 4,900 personnel from Bangladesh Army are now deployed in various contingents or as Staff Officers/Military Observers in 13 peacekeeping missions.
 Bangladesh Navy has its ships and water crafts deployed in UNMISS (South Sudan).
 The Air Force has its helicopters and fixed wing aircraft in MONUSCO (DR Congo) and MINUSTAH (Haiti).
 A good number of officers from Bangladesh Armed Forces are also working in UNDPKO as well.

-In Liberia communication network improved by Bangladeshi peacekeepers.
+In Liberia, communication network improved by Bangladeshi peacekeepers.
 The BANENGR-8, which is tasked to maintain and repair roads in Bong County, is making all out efforts to reestablish the communication network in the country.
 They repaired 81 km Gbarnga-Salala Road, 80 km Gbarnga-Ganta Road and 44 km Gbrnga-Zorzor Road.
 Also carried out repair work of an entry road from CARI Complex to UN Water Point and internal roads in Gbarnga city and constructed a connecting road near CARI, The BANENGR-7, deployed in Nimba County, constructed and repaired 101 km Ganta-Tappita Road, 26 km Sanniquelli-Loguatu Road and 2.85 km road under Ganta city.
 Twenty-two culverts were built.
 They also constructed the playground of an orphanage and two passenger-sheds and carried out development work and welfare activities of different organisations.

+Training and Doctrine

+All Bangladeshi peacekeepers undergo specialized training before deployment, in accordance with United Nations standards.
+The primary institution responsible for this preparation is the Bangladesh Institute of Peace Support Operation Training (BIPSOT), located in Rajendrapur Cantonment, Gazipur.
+Established in 1999, BIPSOT is a military-run facility that trains personnel from the Bangladesh Army, Navy, Air Force, and Police, as well as participants from friendly nations.

+BIPSOT offers a wide range of courses, including: